RobinMillford/Cortex-AI-Multi-Model-Insights-Hub/README.md

 Cortex AI Hub integrates multiple Large Language Models (LLMs) with a sophisticated **Multimodal Retrieve-and-Generate (RAG)** system, enabling you to extract insights from both **text and visual content** in documents.

-**✨ NEW: Multimodal Capabilities** - Now with support for images, charts, graphs, and infographics!
+**✨ NEW: Premium Dark Theme UI** - Modern, sleek interface with neon green accents and smooth animations!

 ---